New Hamptons museum tips hat to history

 “Princess Grace’s bridesmaids wore his hats when she married Prince Rainier of Monaco [in 1956],” says Brenda Sinclair Berntson, president of the Hampton Bays Historical Society.
 A black-and-white photograph of the royal wedding used to hang near the front door of the shop.

-The store had its heyday “around the 1920s into the early 1960s,’’ and was open from Memorial Day to Labor Day, with the Kings living six months a year in Hampton Bays and the rest of the year in Chattanooga, says another grandchild, Carryl Jane King Ryan, 76, of Harrison, Tennessee, a suburb of Chattanooga.
+The store had its heyday “around the 1920s into the early 1960s,’’ and was open from Memorial Day to Labor Day, with the Kings living six months a year in Hampton Bays and the rest of the year in Chattanooga, Tennessee, says another grandchild, Carryl Jane King Ryan, 76, of the Chattanooga suburb of Harrison.
 The shop closed about 1968, she says.

 Helen Case would go to Manhattan’s Garment District to buy materials and decorations for the hats, many adorned with ribbons or feathers or festooned with flowers, King Ryan says.